riceissa/issarice.com/pages/information-for-high-school-students.md

 - If one lives in Washington state, then the early entrace program at UW can be a very good option.
 Even if one does not enroll in this program, UW is generally accepted to be a decent school (though what you do there is most important)

+## Doing something important

+Richard Hamming's famous talk, "[You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html)" is *very* inspirational.
+There is a video of the talk [here](https://www.youtube.com/watch?v=a1zDuOPkMSw).

+Some good quotes:

+> In order to get at you individually, I must talk in the first person.
+I have to get you to drop modesty and say to yourself, “Yes, I would like to do first-class work.”
+Our society frowns on people who set out to do really good work.
+You're not supposed to; luck is supposed to descend on you and you do great things by chance.
+Well, that's a kind of dumb thing to say.
+I say, why shouldn't you set out to do something significant.
+You don't have to tell other people, but shouldn't you say to yourself, “Yes, I would like to do something significant.”

+Another:

+> Another trait, it took me a while to notice.
+I noticed the following facts about people who work with the door open or the door closed.
+I notice that if you have the door to your office closed, you get more work done today and tomorrow, and you are more productive than most.
+But 10 years later somehow you don't know quite know what problems are worth working on; all the hard work you do is sort of tangential in importance.
+He who works with the door open gets all kinds of interruptions, but he also occasionally gets clues as to what the world is and what might be important.
+Now I cannot prove the cause and effect sequence because you might say, “The closed door is symbolic of a closed mind.”
+I don't know.
+But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things, although people who work with doors closed often work harder.
+Somehow they seem to work on slightly the wrong thing - not much, but enough that they miss fame.

+## Expanding your imagination

+- Mencious Moldbug/neoreactionaries

+- Cognito Mentoring in general

+- Reading what Peter Thiel/Paul Graham/Michael O. Church/Alex K. Chen/Vipul Naik/Brian Farley/Inna Vishik say.